 For the most part however, Rice does not dwell on these risky nature vs nurture-style debates, choosing instead to focus on Wanjiru’s unconventional style and the psychological, cultural, and familial pressures that may have contributed to his turbulent lifestyle and alcohol abuse.
 He points out that Sammy Wanjiru is but one case of a much larger trend of alcoholism among Kenyan runners and suggests that the kind of support and regulation present within the national running industries of places like Ethiopia is absent in the Kenyan counterpart.
 This fact, he implies, may go a long way in explaining how such a trend has gone unaddressed for so long.

-* In a somewhat related note: For those interested in the world of running in East Africa, the documentary “Town of Runners” was released last month.
+- In a somewhat related note: For those interested in the world of running in East Africa, the documentary “Town of Runners” is here.
 The film focuses on young runners from Bekoji – an Ethiopian highland town which has produced some of the world’s greatest distance athletes.
 I have yet to see the film myself, but it seems interesting enough.
 I’ve included the trailer below.